-- About 18-19 requests for euthanasia were made weekly in the province in the first half of 2017, about the same as the last half of 2016.
+- Almost 20 requests for euthanasia were made weekly in the province in the first half of 2017, slightly higher than the last half of 2016.

 - Increases in this category, when reported, were attributed mainly to patients becoming incompetent, dying or withdrawing their requests.

 The Project’s analysis is available at Euthanasia Statistics: Quebec.

 Protection of Conscience Project

 LifeSite News has published an article concerning Quebec euthanasia statistics collated by the Project.

 During the interview that led to the publication of the article, the Project Administrator expressed concern that a significant increase in the volume of cases in the last half of 2016 could increase pressure on physicians and other health care workers who do not wish to participate in the procedure.
 Such pressure was generated across Canada by the exponential increase in the number of abortions following liberalization of the abortion law in 1969, from under 300 in eleven years to over 11,000 in the first year after the change in the law.
 The number of euthanasia and assisted suicide cases in the first year of legalization seems unlikely to exceed 20% of that number, but this is still sufficient to warrant concern about pressure on objecting health care workers.